PretendoNetwork/juxtaposition/apps/miiverse-api/README.md

-# ⚡ juxt-api
+# miiverse-api

-This is the API server for Juxtaposition.
+This is the API server for Miiverse.
 It powers both the Juxt frontends and the in-game Miiverse integrations.

 Check the [main readme.md](../../README.md) for practical information.